Rochester Teacher Preparation Partner Program

-In 2018, the Farash Foundation began an initiative to research and build Rochester’s teacher pipeline.
-Since 2018, Brockport has provided recruitment, enrollment, and graduation data to the Foundation.
-In turn, the Foundation has been able to share its research on the effectiveness of teachers in the Rochester City School District (RCSD).
-The Foundation has gathered and analyzed Annual Professional Performance Review (APPR) results of RCSD teachers.
+In 2018, the Farash Foundation funded an initiative managed by Education First to research and build Rochester’s teacher pipeline.
+Between 2018-2020, Brockport provided recruitment, enrollment, and graduation data for the initiative.
+In turn, Education First has been able to share its research on the effectiveness of teachers in the Rochester City School District (RCSD).
+Education First gathered and analyzed Annual Professional Performance Review (APPR) results of RCSD teachers.
 The APPR is a composite rating that recognizes a teacher’s performance as Highly Effective, Effective, Developing, or Ineffective.
 The APPR composite scores are derived from teacher observation scores and student performance.
-The Foundation shares the APPR scores of new teachers that are Brockport Alumni and the APPR scores of all other new RCSD teachers.
+Education First shares the APPR scores of new teachers that are Brockport Alumni and the APPR scores of all other new RCSD teachers.
 This allows the College to assess the effectiveness of graduates, including their ability to positively impact K12 students.

 More information on the rubric, and how the APPR scores are calculated, are included in the RCSD Teacher Evaluation Guide available on their website: RCSD Teacher Evaluation Guide.